Houston-area “Tourniquet Killer” set to die

 - Why Seattleites love to hate the umbrella

-- Self-driving car accidents: Robot drivers are ‘odd, and that’s why they get hit’

-- Athletic director Bill Moos surprises WSU, leaves for AD job at Nebraska
+“I didn’t set out to kill her,” he told police in a taped interview played at his 2004 trial for Estrada’s murder.
+“That was not my intent.
+But it got out of hand.”

+The former tow truck driver, phone company repairman and part-time musician blamed “voices in my head that I was going to have her, regardless, to possess her in some way.”

-When police arrested Shore, who was on probation for his 1998 conviction for sexually assaulting two relatives, he confessed to killing Estrada and three others, including a 9-year-old and two teenage girls.
-All were Hispanic.
+He confessed to killing Estrada and three others, including a 9-year-old and two teenagers.
+All his victims were Hispanic.
 Three had been sexually assaulted.

-“There were voices in my head that I was going to have her, regardless, to possess her in some way,” Shore, a former tow truck driver, phone company repairman and part-time musician, told detectives about Estrada.
-She was walking to work about 6:30 a.m. on April 16, 1992, when he offered her a ride that she accepted.

-It wasn’t until five years after Shore’s DNA went into a state database following his 1998 sexual assault conviction that the match to Estrada’s death was made.
+“His crimes were predatory, and his victims the most vulnerable in society — women and children,” Harris County District Attorney Kim Ogg said, describing him as “a true serial killer” who terrorized Hispanic females in Houston for years.

-At his trial in 2004, with the confession and DNA results in evidence, a jury convicted him of capital murder.
-The next day, Shore’s lawyers told jurors that against their judgment and advice, their client wanted it known he wanted the death penalty.
-Jurors then heard four days of prosecution evidence about the three other slayings and heard from three women who testified he raped them.
+After jurors at his 2004 trial convicted him of capital murder, Shore’s lawyers told jurors that against their judgment and advice their client wanted it known he wanted the death penalty.
+Jurors then heard four days of prosecution evidence and testimony about the three other slayings and heard from three women who testified he raped them.
+He was sentenced to death.

-The trial judge ultimately asked Shore directly if his lawyers’ statements about him wanting the death penalty were accurate.

 In appeals, lawyers appointed for Shore argued he suffered from brain damage early in life that his trial attorneys didn’t discover and the brain injury affected his decision about wanting the death penalty.
 A federal appeals court earlier this year turned down his appeal and two weeks ago the U.S. Supreme Court refused to review his case.